Glossary

 Plans that allow shareholders to use dividends to systematically buy small amounts of stock, often at no commission.
 In some cases the shareholder might not need to pay taxes on these re-invested dividends, but in most cases they do.

-Is set by the exchange where the stock is traded, several days (usually two) before the date of record, so that all trades made on previous dates can be properly settled and the shareholder list on the date of record will accurately reflect the current owners.
+The ex dividend date is set by the exchange where the stock is traded, several days (usually two) before the date of record, so that all trades made on previous dates can be properly settled and the shareholder list on the date of record will accurately reflect the current owners.
 Purchasers buying before the ex-dividend date will receive the dividend.
 The stock is said to trade cum dividend on these dates.
 Purchasers buying on the ex-dividend date or after will not receive the dividend.
 The stock trades ex-dividend on these dates.

-Payment date-
+Payment Date

-The date when the dividend cheques will actually be mailed to the shareholders of a company. dividends or property dividends in specie are those paid out in form of assets from the issuing corporation, or other corporation (eg its subsidiary corporation).
+The date when the dividend cheques will actually be mailed to the shareholders of a company.
+Dividends or property dividends in specie are those paid out in form of assets from the issuing corporation, or other corporation (eg its subsidiary corporation).
 Property dividends are usually paid in the form of products or services provided by the corporation.
 When paying property dividends, the corporation will often use securities of other companies owned by the issuer.

-Stock dividends-
+Stock Dividends

-of the issuing corporation, or other corporation (eg its subsidiary corporation).
+Stock or Scrip dividends are those paid out in form of additional stock shares of the issuing corporation, or other corporation (eg its subsidiary corporation).
 They are usually issued in proportion to shares owned (eg for every 100 shares of stock owned, 5% stock dividend will yield 5 extra shares).
 This is very similar to a stock split in that it increases the total number of shares while lowering the price of each share and does not change the market capitalization.